The Hodge numbers of O'Grady 10 via Ng\^o strings: Proofs of Theorems A, B and B '

 \end{lm} \begin{proof} By the observation on the compatibility of the Hodge structures that proceeds the lemma, it is enough to prove that these isomorphisms hold as $GL(V)$--subrepresentations $V^{(k)}$, for an appropriate integer $k$.
 The first two statements follow then from the formula on page 79 of \cite{Fulton-Harris}, the second from the formula on page 81 of \cite{Fulton-Harris}, while the last statement from \cite[Ex.
 6.16]{Fulton-Harris}. \end{proof}

 Using (\ref{hs tutte}) and Lemma \ref{lemma schur} we find the following isomorphism of rational polarizable Hodge structures:

 \beq \eeq \beq \eeq \beq \eeq

-\begin{proof}[Proof of Theorem B] We first prove the Theorem in the case when the degree two K3 surface $\ks$ is general in moduli, i.e., $\ks$ has Picard rank $1$.
+\begin{proof}[Proof of Theorem B$'$] We first prove the Theorem in the case when the degree two K3 surface $\ks$ is general in moduli, i.e., $\ks$ has Picard rank $1$ (this is the statement of Theorem B).
 Then (\ref{k1122}) holds.
 We thus substitute formulas (\ref{hs M'}),(\ref{hs M'2}) (\ref{hs sym2M'}) and (\ref{hs N}), into equation (\ref{k1122}) in order to express the Hodge structure of $\ogm$ in terms of that of $\ks$.
 Since the category of rational polarizable Hodge structures is semisimple, in view of Fact \ref{fattoka} we can make cancellations and find:

 This proves the theorem in case the degree two K3 surface $\ks$ has Picard rank $1$.